shredthaGNAR/list-of-my-starred-repos/README.md

 * [yourduskquibbles/webannoyances](https://github.com/yourduskquibbles/webannoyances): Fix and remove annoying web elements such as sticky headers, floating boxes, floating videos, dickbars, social share bars and other distracting elements.
 * [sblask/webextension-skip-redirect](https://github.com/sblask/webextension-skip-redirect): Some web pages use intermediary pages before redirecting to a final page.
 This add-on tries to extract the final url from the intermediary url and goes there straight away if successful.
 * [tpamula/webextension-window-titler](https://github.com/tpamula/webextension-window-titler): Label your Firefox windows and profiles by modifying window title
+* [RoboMx/WebIDHunt](https://github.com/RoboMx/WebIDHunt): Client based app to get information about username availability from different important websites.
+This tool can be used by startups, tech enthusiast, and people who want to block particular username on important domains.
 * [webpack/webpack-dev-server](https://github.com/webpack/webpack-dev-server): Serves a webpack app.
 Updates the browser on changes.
 Documentation https://webpack.js.org/configuration/dev-server/.
 * [emin/WebPQuickLook](https://github.com/emin/WebPQuickLook): Mac OS X QuickLook plugin for WebP image files
 * [AdamXweb/WhiteSurFirefoxThemeMacOS](https://github.com/AdamXweb/WhiteSurFirefoxThemeMacOS): MacOS Big Sur like theme for Firefox on MacOS & Windows.
 Make your Firefox look like Safari.